Gender & Society in the Classroom: Division of Household Labor

 Organized by: Fang Fang, Virginia Tech

-The studies published in Gender & Society from 2000 to 2014 have focused on the change of division of labor at home and the change of gender relations and norms embedded in such division in the era of globalization.
+Several studies published in Gender & Society since 2000 have focused on the change of division of labor at home and the change of gender relations and norms embedded in such division in the era of globalization.
 The intersectionality of gender, race, class, sexual orientation, and other important social characteristics and its influence on individual women and men’s family experiences are the new development in the research of division of household labor published in the journal during this period of time.
 In addition, household activities are no longer examined isolated from the public sphere.
 The shrinking gap of financial contributions to households between men and women, which is caused by women’s increasing participation in paid work and men’s reduced earning power in the current economic transitional era, have led to the transformation of family structure, from breadwinner-homemaker model to dual-earner arrangement.
 However, the revolution is stalled as listed studies indicate.
 First, the women’s housework burden is not reduced in proportion with their increased paid work time, even though men are doing more housework than their fathers’ generation.
 This “stalled revolution” also refers to the persistence of traditional gender norms of men’s breadwinning role and women’s homemaking role at home where its new structure indicates more gender equality.
 The incompatibility between structure and ideology explains the persistence of gender inequality of both paid work and unpaid work.

 Research in the Unites States concerning the relative access of women and men to financial resources has focused on the influence of women’s increasing market work but has largely overlooked the also critical issue of what happens to money after it enters couple households.
 To fill this gap, this article employs a typology of household allocative systems developed in Great Britain to analyze money management and control in a sample of U.S. couples drawn from the Fragile Families and Child Wellbeing Study.
 I find that the use of these systems varies substantially across socioeconomic, racial, ethnic, and relationship status groups, as well as by partners’ relative household contributions.
 The patterns suggest that many women, already disadvantaged in earnings, either absolutely or relative to their partners, are in couples in which men’s control over or withholding of income may reproduce or exacerbate their earnings disadvantage.